 Join us in celebrating 40 years of professional translation and interpreting as we look to the future of our profession.
-This two-day conference brings together practitioners, academics, and language service providers to address the most pressing challenges and opportunities facing translators and interpreters today.
+This two-day conference brings together practitioners, academics, language service companies and clients to address the most pressing challenges and opportunities facing translators and interpreters today.

 The conference offers practical, actionable sessions designed to help you build a more resilient and successful practice.
 Whether you're a freelancer adapting to changing market conditions, an agency leader navigating new technologies, or a professional seeking to deepen your ethical practice, you'll find content that speaks directly to your needs.